Shoplifter Jailed and Banned After Brazen Food Theft Spree

-Inspector Mike Ebbins, District Commander for Broxtowe, added: “This result is due to some absolutely brilliant work by the neighbourhood team.
+Inspector Mike Ebbins, District Commander for Broxtowe, added: “This result is thanks to brilliant work by the neighbourhood team.
+Tackling shop theft is a top local policing priority.
+We want to reassure businesses and the public we’re serious about protecting them and bringing offenders like Freestone to justice.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.